sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-907	Sum of Subarray Minimums    		33.3%	Medium
+sum of all subarray min.
+each element can be min. using stack find previous larger and next larger to get the range. if left length is L: we can have L*A[i]
+->>

+<<-921	Minimum Add to Make Parentheses Valid    		74.4%	Medium
+using stack. right mismatch just record, left mismatch still in the stack.
+->>

 <<-946	Validate Stack Sequences    		63.1%	Medium
 two arrays one is pushed values, one is popped values